 Dune: A Game of Conquest and Diplomacy

-If the Dune board game is sounding like a bit much, then good news – there’s a more streamlined version that has the same core theme and gameplay.
+If the original Dune board game is sounding like a bit much, then good news – there’s a more streamlined version that has the same core theme and gameplay.
 Enter Dune: A Game of Conquest and Diplomacy.
 Its name may be longer, but this is a strategy game with a much shorter playtime (shaved down to a single hour at most) and more approachable rules.

 Players still act as House leaders, and they still have unique mechanics that maintain the original Dune game’s asymmetric feel.
 You’re also still looking to control the largest area and amass the most melange.
 Battles and betrayal are present, but less prevalent than in the dicey double-dealing Dune original.
 This version doesn’t have the grand scale and complexity of its big sibling (or indeed, the awards), but it’s a solid introduction to Dune board games as a whole.